w3f/polkadot-wiki/docs/general/kusama/kusama-statemine.md

 :::

+To create an asset on Statemine, you would need a deposit of <RPC network="statemine" path="consts.assets.assetDeposit" defaultValue={100000000000} filter="humanReadable"/>
+and around <RPC network="statemine" path="consts.assets.metadataDepositBase" defaultValue={668933304} filter="humanReadable"/> for the metadata
-To create an asset on Statemine, you would need a deposit of 1 KSM.
-Ensure that your Statemine account balance is more than 1 KSM, which should account for the transaction fee as well.
+.
+Before you create an asset on Statemine, ensure that your Statemine account balance is a bit more than the sum of those two deposits, which should seamlessly account for the required deposits and transaction fees.
 You can send KSM from a Kusama account to a Statemine account using the teleport functionality.
 For instructions on teleporting KSM, check this [tutorial on Teleports](../../learn/learn-teleport.md).

 Assuming you have the required KSM balance on your Statemine account, the following instructions should let you successfully create an asset on Statemine